Gowri4622/aiagent/README.md

 import random
 import time

 class Thing:
-    """
-        This represents any physical object that can appear in an Environment.
-    """

-    import random

-class Thing:
-    """
-        This represents any physical object that can appear in an Environment.
-    """

     def is_alive(self):
-        """Things that are 'alive' should return true.""" return hasattr(self, 'alive') and self.alive
+        return hasattr(self, 'alive') and self.alive

     def show_state(self):
-        """Display the agent's internal state.
-Subclasses should override.""" print("I don't know how to show_state.")
+        print("I don't know how to show_state.")

 class Agent(Thing):
-    """
-        An Agent is a subclass of Thing
-    """

     def __init__(self, program=None):
         self.alive = True